aslagle/reactive-table/README.md

 When the whole collection should be in the table, it's best to pass in the Meteor collection object (returned by new Meteor.Collection()).
 You can also pass in the cursor returned by collection.find() to show a subset of the collection, or a plain array to show data that's not in a Meteor collection.

-## Customization

-The reactiveTable helper accepts an additional settings argument that can be used to configure the table.

-    {{> reactiveTable collection=collection settings=settings}}

-Define the settings in a helper for the template that calls reactiveTable:
+If you're new to Meteor, note that global variables aren't available from templates.
+You can add template helpers to access them:

     Template.myTemplate.helpers({
-        settings: function () {
+        myCollection: function () {
-            return {
+            return myCollection;
-                rowsPerPage: 10,
-                showFilter: true,
-                fields: ['name', 'location', 'year']
-            };
         }
     });

+## Customization

+The reactiveTable helper accepts additional arguments that can be used to configure the table.

+    {{> reactiveTable collection=collection showNavigation='never' rowsPerPage=5}}

 ### Settings